-The next step in building a buyer persona selling pitch is to identify the pain that you resolve for that particular buyer.
+The next step in building a buyer persona selling pitch is identifying the pain you resolve for that particular buyer.

 What is pain?

-Pain refers to what is not working well or could be working better for your buyer.
-By getting this added to your selling pitch, you will not only improve your ability to grab the buyer’s attention, but you will also be communicating in a language that they more easily understand.
+Pain refers to what is not working well or could work better for your buyer.
+By adding this to your selling pitch, you will not only improve your ability to grab the buyer’s attention but also communicate in a language that they will more easily understand.

 Each Buyer Persona Can Have Different Pain

-The power of implementing more of a buyer persona based sales messaging strategy starts to really show when you realize that your buyers will have different pain points.
-Even though your product does the same thing for different buyers, it can help them to solve different problems.
+The power of implementing a more buyer persona-based sales messaging strategy starts to really show when you realize that your buyers will have different pain points.
+Even though your product does the same thing for different buyers, it can help them solve different problems.

 Let me give you a quick example.
-If we sell a piece of software that automates the ordering of inventory for a manufacturer, we can identify that this software will save ordering time for the Operations Manager and it provides better reporting for the VP of Operations.
+Suppose we sell a piece of software that automates the ordering of inventory for a manufacturer.
+In that case, we can see that this software will save the operations manager’s ordering time and provide better reporting for the VP of operations.

 Since we can see that the product helps these two individuals in different ways, we can see how it might make sense to treat them as different buyer personas in our selling pitch.
 We can also look at the benefits that we provide them to get ideas about the pain that the different buyer personas might have.

-We help the Operations Manager to decrease the time spent processing orders.
-This means it might be the case that some Operations Managers have the pain point of spending too much time manually processing orders.
+We help the Operations Manager decrease the time spent processing orders.
+This means that some Operations Managers might experience the pain of spending too much time manually processing orders.

 And we help the VP of Operations to get better reporting.
 We can use that benefit to think about what it might be like to not use a product like ours and that might be where a VP of Operations has difficulty getting the key inventory and cost data that they need to run the operation and make timely decisions to minimize cost.